 This is a completely new page, the first of two, with reprinted images, new images and more information.

-A pay sheet for Castle-an-Dinas Mine dated 9th December 1933.
+A pay sheet for the Mine, dated 9th December 1933.

 Photo P208061.
 Reproduced with the permission of the British Geological Survey.